FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - For arrays,check for length instead of checking if null.
 - The handle logout is called because i pass the function instead of the refence.
 Therefore , ` onClick={() => {handleLogout()}}` should be replaced by ` onClick={handleLogout}`

+### USING TANSTACK TABLE

+- Previously known as react table extended to tanstack table to support other metaframeworks.
+- As a headless UI ,it only gives us the functionality.
+It does not provide markup or styling which gives lots of flexibility to the dev to style it to preference via tailwindcss or use libraries like shadcn/ui.
+- Component libraries provide ready markup for different components but come at the tradeoff of loosing flexibility "Bootstrap apps look like bootstrap app".
+However, they are a huge timesaver when it comes to implementing complex components like calendars , dropdowns and tooltips.
+- To the useReactTable mother hook, we simply pass in our columns (documentation recommended to be in a separate file which we imported into the main tables component ) , data (Which was also being fetched from a separate file and imported into the tables component # NEXTJS FS is weird at first glance!) and any other hooks that we might need to achieve functionalities eg core row display hook (getCoreRowModel), pagination(getPaginationRowModel).

+### USING REACT FORM

+- When errors are present , we will not be able to continue with submitting our form.
+- Assigning default values to input fields declares types implicitly therefore no need of declaring them explicitly typescript.
+- Subscribing to an input via the watch function has a side effect of triggering form rerenders.
+We can either subscribe to the whole form or to a specific input.
+- Validation has been made easier than ever , If any errors are present the onSubmit function is not called.
+All this is inbuilt.
+- Also gives us just the improved functionality , leaves styling to the dev.

 ### USING USEQUERY

 - Adding the enabled prop prevents react query from running immediately!
 Turns out that it was not being triggered by the status check!
 It is just build to run immediately upon render.
 - Suitable for handling any post and get requests in that it complements axios giving it superpowers as :-
 - It eliminates the need for a try catch statements as it has its own eventHandlers for handling errors and loading states. eg onError , onLoading , onSuccess
 - Integrating skeletons has never been easier as we know exactly when our data is loading.
 - Error handling has also been simplified where we can use the `onError((error)=>{})`or the `isError` if we are just interested in the current state.